jonathanlintott/call-charge-scraper/README.md

 # call-charge-scraper
-Scrapes a web page for the cost of calling a landline for select countries
+Scrapes a web page for the cost of calling a landline for select countries for a specific o2 website.

 Run from directory with calling_charges.py.
 Firefox webdriver by default.